-with the dead, and keep their secrets, and let them hound me, until the curse is paid out and the last Mannon is let die!...I know they will see to it I live for a long time!
+alone here with the dead is a worse act of justice than death or prison!
+I'll never go out or see anyone!
+I'll have the shutters nailed close so no sunlight can ever get in.
+I'll live alone with the dead, and keep their secrets, and let them hound me, until the curse is paid out and the last Mannon is let die!...I know they will see to it I live for a long time!
 It takes the Mannons to punish themselves for being born!...
 You go now and close the shutters and nail them tight...
 And tell Hannah to throw out all the flowers".
-(Seth): "Ay" (2.1053).
+(Seth): "Ay" (II, 1053).

 The corollary of this contemporary Greek tragedy is certainly terrible.
-Everything suggests that the mourning that becomes Electra is the fate that also becomes the whole human race, or at least all of the societies that have not seen their way to becoming 'blessed islands'.
-And if this is true, if tragedy is inherent in us and O'Neill wanted to illustrate this using the avatars of a family saga, then Aeschylus' formal Oresteian paradigm is very useful to him, but neither the Choephores nor obviously the Erinyes - the ill-fated daughters of the Night transformed into Eumenides - allow him to give the Yankee Electra the tragic ending that becomes her character.
-83 And it is precisely on this point that I wanted to emphasize the plausible reference to Plato's image of the cave from book VII of his Republic, despite the impossibility of demonstrating stricto sensu this plausibility.
+Everything suggests that the mourning that becomes Electra is the fate that also becomes the whole human race, or at least all of the societies that have not seen their way to becoming "blessed islands".
+And if this is true, if tragedy is inherent in us and O'Neill wanted to illustrate this using the avatars of a family saga, then Aeschylus' formal Oresteian paradigm is very useful to him, but neither the Choephores nor obviously the Erinyes-the ill-fated daughters of the Night transformed into Eumenides-allow him to give the Yankee Electra the tragic ending that becomes her character.84 And it is precisely on this point that I wanted to emphasize the plausible reference to Plato's image of the cave from book VII of his Republic, despite the impossibility of demonstrating stricto sensu this plausibility.
 While it is true that Plato uses this image to transmit a message of hope, it is also true that those who do not share this hope can still borrow the valuable image to adapt it to their own existential credo.
 From his standpoint of radical pessimism based on the reiterated anagnorisis or realization of the inevitable misfortune and suffering of human beings, the playwright may well equate humans with the prisoners of that singular cave, condemned to live in the dark and only perceive the shadows of a Light-Happiness that they may perhaps only occasionally glimpse.